StatEngine/se-documenation/docs/onPremise.md

   ![dashboard](assets/dashboard.png)

+### Known Issues

+* Incident Analysis, Twitter, and other applications are in experimental stages.
+* Features that utilize third-party APIs such as DarkSky and Mapbox are disabled in the on-premise version.

 ### Next Steps

-For more information on how to use StatEngine, check out the [User Guide](userGuide.md) for more info on how to use the dashboard or checkout some of the other [resources](resources).
+For more information, check out the [User Guide](userGuide.md) for more info on how to use the dashboard or checkout some of the other training [resources](resources).

-If you want to continue using the on-premise solution to connect and ingesting your own data, follow our advanced guides.
+If you want to continue using the on-premise solution to connect and ingesting your own data, follow our advanced guide below.

 ## Advanced

-Great, you love StatEngine and you want to start consuming on your data!
-This section is intended for developers who to start writing their own normalizers and ingesting into an On-premise instance of StatEngine.
+Great, you love StatEngine and you want to start consuming your own data!
+This section is intended for developers who to start writing their own normalizers and ingesting into an on-premise instance of StatEngine.

 ## Tutorial - San Francisco Fire Department

-For this tutorial, we are going to write our own normalizer to ingest San Francisco Fire Department publicaly available at [DataSF](https://datasf.org/).
+For this tutorial, we are going to write our own normalizer to ingest San Francisco Fire Department publically available at [DataSF](https://datasf.org/).
 The dataset includes fire units responses to calls.
 Each record includes the call number, incident number, address, unit identifier, call type, and disposition.
 All relevant time intervals are also included.
 Because this dataset is based on responses, and since most calls involved multiple units, there are multiple records for each call number.
 Addresses are associated with a block number, intersection or call box, not a specific address.
 The dataset also includes API, which will be useful for polling for recent data.

 ### Part 1:  Developing your own Siamese plugin

 #### Introduction
 A *siamese* project is responsible for transforming *raw* source data into a normalized StatEngine data structures as defined by our schemas.
 In our case, the *raw* source data is the data provided by the [DataSF Fire Department Calls for Service Dataset](https://data.sfgov.org/Public-Safety/Fire-Department-Calls-for-Service/nuek-vuh3), but can come from any RMS or CAD export and in a variety of formats such as XML, JSON, CSV, or flat files.

 Raw fire incident data will vary from source to source, but generally we can expect the data to include geographic locations, timestamp, and other attributes such as incident number, priority level, and information on apparatus responding to the call.